matt-lew/CIS25_Fall2025/README.md

 * Transactions are recorded to transactions.txt

 ### **3\.
 Screenshots**
-* Cpp Midterm.pdf has screenshots of the program running and its full functionality on display.
+* screenshots.pdf has screenshots of the program running and its full functionality on display.